-Figure 12 shows why UIUC in particular regained some ground in FY 2005 and FY 2006.
-This figure compares FY 2005 and FY 2006 average salaries for full Professors at UIUC and its IBHE peers.
+Figure 12 compares FY 2006 and FY 2007 average salaries for full Professors at UIUC and its IBHE peers.
 When reading the figure, please note that "percent growth" in faculty salaries reflects not only institutional salary programs, but also promotion and tenure decisions, retirements, new hires and the like.